gorango/flowcraft/packages/flowcraft/README.md

 ## Documentation

-For a complete overview all features, patterns, examples, and APIs, please see the **[Flowcraft documentation](https://flowcraft.js.org/)**.
+For a complete overview of all features, patterns, examples, and APIs, see the **[Flowcraft documentation](https://flowcraft.js.org/)**.

 ## License